Read the passage at the bottom of this post: John 3:1-17, The Message or John 3:1-17, The New Revised Standard Version (NRSV).

 - Those who trust and bond with the son, become part of the Son's family (being born anew from above), and as equal status siblings,

-- Become heirs to the family estate: heaven, Spirit, light, truth, love, salvation and eternal life.
+- They then become heirs to the family estate: heaven, Spirit, light, truth, love, salvation and eternal life.

 - Those who don't trust and bond with the Son, don't become part of the family, and don't becomes heirs.